bensnell/ofxRTLS/README.md

 ## Introduction

-This addon is intended to act as a manager for any RealTime Location System and as an OSC sender of 3D tracking data.
-Currently, this addon only integrates Optitrack Motive's API.
+This addon is intended to act as a manager for any "Real Time Location System" and exports tracking information in a standardized format via the [`rtls-protocol`](https://github.com/local-projects/rtls-protocol).
+Currently, this addon supports Optitrack Motive's API and the OpenVR API.

-An attempt was made to integrate Vive Tracking, but proved unsuccessful for a few reasons:

-1. Optitrack's dlls and Vive's dlls must be in the same directory as the executable; however, they require different versions of the same dlls, which produces conflicts (Entry Point errors).
-2. Vive loads libraries twice -- this seems less a problem with inegration with RTLS and more a problem with the addon ofxOpenVRTracker itself.

 ### Systems